tonym128/ESP32_Arduboy/README.md

  - The Atmega328 on the Arduino Nano has some limitations over the  Atmega32u4 of the original Arduboy
    - It has fewer timers and thus some custom sound libraries won't work 100%
    - It has 500 bytes less ram
-   - It has less PWM pins and thus the blue (yellow in the schematic above) LED cannot be dimmed
+   - It has less PWM pins and thus the green LED cannot be dimmed

 These limitations only have a very minor impact on the usability and games like ShadowRunner just run fine on the SLIMBOY.

 See https://github.com/harbaum/ArduboyTones for a matching port of the ArduboyTones library.

+## Games tested on the Arduino Nano

+ - ArduBreakout
+ - Shadow-Runner
+ - VIRUS-LQP-79
+ - Pinball
+ - Nineteen43

 # Arduboy2 Library